Reasons For Your Child’s Puffy Gums

 Nutrient deficiencies play a significant role in overall health and particularly impact the health of your gums.
 Not getting enough nutrients can lead to a range of oral health issues.
 For example, vitamin C deficiency (aka scurvy), can lead to gum disease, loss of teeth, and swelling of the gums.

 Making sure your child is eating a balanced diet rich in essential nutrients is key to maintaining their gum health.
 Regular check-ups with your child’s doctor can also help identify and manage any deficiencies early.
+If you notice persistent gum swelling or other concerning changes, it’s a good idea to bring this to your pediatrician’s or dentist’s attention—they can help rule out underlying health problems or provide guidance on next steps for care.

 Swollen Gums With Braces